NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 The SOA record's SERIAL, REFRESH, RETRY and EXPIRE fields [@!RFC1035] are used during zone transfer.
 A catalog zone's SOA SERIAL field MUST increase when an update is made to the catalog zone's contents as per serial number arithmetic defined in [@!RFC1982].
-Otherwise, secondary nameservers might not notice updates to the catalog zone's contents.
+Otherwise, catalog consumers might not notice updates to the catalog zone's contents.

 There is no requirement to be able to query the catalog zone via recursive nameservers.
-Implementations of catalog zones MUST ignore and MUST NOT assume or require NS records at the apex.
+Catalog consumers MUST ignore and MUST NOT assume or require NS records at the apex.
 However, at least one is still required so that catalog zones are syntactically correct DNS zones.
 A single NS RR with a NSDNAME field containing the absolute name "invalid." is RECOMMENDED [@!RFC2606].